savysok/diploma/README.md

 **Block Editor**:
-![Block Editor screenshot](https://imgur.com/XGWlti0.gif "Block Editor") single viewport (isometric view)
+![Block Editor screenshot](https://imgur.com/XGWlti0.gif "Block Editor") *single viewport (isometric view)*
 Select your building blocks from left and add them in the grid space to the right.

 **Block Editor**:
-![Block Editor screenshot](https://imgur.com/4WVatBx.gif "Block Editor") split viewport (top and isometric views)
+![Block Editor screenshot](https://imgur.com/4WVatBx.gif "Block Editor") *split viewport (top and isometric views)*
 Like the single viewport, add your pieces either on the top-down view or the isometric one.
 The blocks appear in both at the same time.

 **Building Editor - split view**:
-![Building Editor screenshot](https://imgur.com/VnN6Gjr.gif "Building Editor") split viewport (top and isometric block editor view on the left, isometric building editor view on the right)
+![Building Editor screenshot](https://imgur.com/VnN6Gjr.gif "Building Editor") *split viewport (top and isometric block editor view on the left, isometric building editor view on the right)*
+Here you can create first some spaces on the right and work on them in detail on the left.
+More info for the feature coming soon.

 ### CONTROLS:

+The program uses a few Keyboard keys and the Mouse.

 ![Keyboard Layout](https://imgur.com/P2h5Mdh.png "Keyboard Layout")